hamzeh-kizawi/React-car-website/README.md

 Setup Instructions:

-Follow these steps carefully to get the project running on your local machine.
+Follow these steps carefully to get the project running on your local machine:

 1. Clone the Repository
    First, download the project files to your computer.